Esterline Technologies (ESL) Q4 2017 Results - Earnings Call Transcript

 Our effective tax rate in 2018, we expect to be between 27% and 28%, assuming no significant changes in the tax laws in our key jurisdictions.
 That would be the U.S., the UK, France, and Canada.
 As we have previously indicated, if there is a reduction in the U.S. tax rates, we will have a one-time non-cash charge to adjust our deferred tax asset.

-Now, this may be a new (32:51) to some, but as many of you are aware, we do have some relatively small joint ventures that are fully consolidated in our financial statements.
+Now, this may be a nit to some, but as many of you are aware, we do have some relatively small joint ventures that are fully consolidated in our financial statements.
 Profit at these operations have grown over the last few years, and we share those profits with our partners.
 For 2018, we're assuming that our minority partners income from JVs is slightly more than the $1.5 million reported in 2017 or about $0.05 a share.
 Bringing this to the bottom line, we expect to report GAAP earnings per share in the $3.65 to $4.05 range for 2018.
 These earnings per share expectations assume an average of 30.2 shares outstanding on a fully diluted basis.

 We consider our guidance for 2018 reflective of a prudent range of potential scenarios at this point in time.
 That's particularly the case as we consider the greatest pressure on our results from the operational challenges we discussed in our Advanced Materials segment.
 We are expecting gradual improvement in the results from this business over the course of the year.
 As a result, we are forecasting pressure on earnings in the first half of the year, and we anticipate the pacing of our earnings to be similar to the pacing we reported in 2016, with about 8% of our full-year earnings coming in the fiscal first quarter.

 Esterline has a history of producing strong cash flows in excess of net income.
 Our cash flow guidance for 2018 is no different.
 We expect free cash flow between $105 million and $130 million, with conservative assumptions on our net working capital position.
 We believe there are opportunities to reduce inventories, but the ramp in our sales growth expectations will naturally lead to higher receivables all else being equal.
 However, from this standpoint, we think effective working capital management in 2018 could provide some incremental upside to our cash flow outlook for 2018.